solon/bookshelf-schema/doc/fields.rst

     salt length in bytes

 **saltAlgorithm**: Function
     function used to generate salt.
-Should take salt length as a parameter and return a Promise with salt value
+Should take the salt length as a parameter and return a Promise with a salt value

 **minLength** | **min_length**: Integer
-    validate that unencrypted field value length is not lesser than minLength value checked only when unencrypted value available
+    validate that the unencrypted field value length is not lesser than the :code:`minLength` value checked only when the unencrypted value is available

 **maxLength** | **max_length**: Integer
-    validate that unencrypted field value length is not greater than maxLength value checked only when unencrypted value available
+    validate that the unencrypted field value length is not greater than the :code:`maxLength` value checked only when the unencrypted value is available

 .. class:: EncryptedString

-   Internal class used to handle encrypted value.
+   Internal class used to handle the encrypted value.

-EncryptedStringField value became EncryptedString when saved.
-It looses it's plain value.
+:code:`EncryptedStringField` value becomes :code:`EncryptedString` when saved.
+It loses its plain value.
 You should use method :code:`verify(value) : Promise` to verify value against saved string.

 NumberField